Third-party management

-A 'third party', as defined in OCC 2013–29, is any entity that a company does business with.
-This may include suppliers, vendors, contract manufacturers, business partners and affiliates, brokers, distributors, resellers, and agents.
+Third-party risks

+Organizations across a wide range of industries, including financial services, healthcare, manufacturing, government, and technology, rely on third parties to perform critical functions.
+These relationships can enhance operational efficiency and provide access to new technologies, but they also introduce risks that must be proactively managed.

+These risks commonly include information and cybersecurity risk, compliance and legal risk, operational risk, financial risk, reputation risk, strategic risk, transaction risk, and geopolitical/location risk.

 Third parties can be both 'upstream' (suppliers and vendors) and 'downstream', (distributors and re-sellers) as well as non-contractual parties.

 Firms do not have to conduct critical activities to be considered a 'third party'; a cleaning services firm responsible for maintaining a company's office space is a third party as much as a primary supply-chain supplier.
 The role or size of the third party is not as important as the nature of the relationship, the criticality of its activities, the level of access it has to sensitive data or property, and a company's accountability for inappropriate actions of its third parties.
 A cleaning company with access to a CEO's filing cabinet represents a different but still significant risk relative to a supplier who provides a critical component to the production line.

 A non-critical service provider – such as an air-conditioning contractor – operating in a country with low corruption risk may erroneously be considered a low risk.
 However, if that contractor has poor cyber-security and is able to submit invoices to a customer electronically across the customer's firewall, this may represent a high cyber risk to the customer company.
 Target Corporation's December 2013 data breach, in which approximately 70 million Target customers' credit and debit card information was stolen, highlights the cyber security risk posed by innocent third parties – even in low risk countries such as the US.
 Hackers exploited an HVAC contractor with poor cyber-security who conducted electronic payments with Target and thus had access to behind the firewall.

 Due to trends towards specialization and outsourcing, companies increasingly focused on core competencies are engaging greater numbers of third parties to perform key functions in their business value chain; third-party activity is typically responsible for driving approximately 60% of total revenue.
 This trend is creating greater numbers of critical third-party relationships throughout the economy which – in the case of companies with tens of thousands and even hundreds of thousands of third-party relationships – can become cumbersome to monitor and manage manually.